faizalrf/documentation/mariadb-enterprise-setup.md

 Slave_SQL_Running: Yes
 ```

-Thesse two should always be "Yes" which means replication is healthy and running.
+These two should always be "Yes" which means replication is healthy and running.

-To verify, we can execute the following on the slave node and confirm the new users are available through replicaiton.
+To verify, we can execute the following on the slave node and confirm the new users are available through replication.

 ```
 MariaDB [(none)]> select user,host from mysql.user;